JoelWachsler/qbittorrent-web-api/qbittorrent-web-api-gen/README.md

-This is the implementation for the crate `qbittorrent-web-api` - use that crate instead.
+This is the implementation for the crate `qbittorrent-web-api`.
+This crate is not meant to be used directly.